sakiyo212/TAresnet/README.md

 Berisi kode singkat untuk load model yang telah di train, dan mengetes dengan salah satu gambar dari dataset

 Progress:
-Current model when exported to classify an image, give out numerical output (float)
+Able to train the model and reached 65% accuracy Current model when exported to classify an image, give out numerical output (float)

 To Do:
-Interpret the output into readable results
+1. Interpret the output from the model into readable results
+2. Improve the model's accuracy